Call for Abstracts

 - Only current members of SfN are allowed to submit abstracts.
 Join/renew now to ensure that you are able to submit your abstract.

-- Read the submission instructions for guidance on how to prepare your abstract.
-The body of the abstract should be no more than 2,300 characters.
+- The body of the abstract should be no more than 2,300 characters.

 - Members are allowed to submit one scientific abstract and one Theme J (History, Education, and Society) abstract.

 - Student members may only submit their own abstracts.
 An abstract submitted by a student must list the student as the presenting author.

 - The affiliate membership type cannot be used for abstract submission.

 - Abstracts finalized by 5 p.m.
 EDT May 2 can be unlocked and edited until 5 p.m.
 EDT Monday, May 6.

 Notice of Abstract Acceptance Status

 Presenting authors of submitted abstracts will receive notification of their abstract's acceptance status in late June.
 Communications regarding abstracts will be sent to presenting authors only.
 Other co-authors should ask their abstract's presenting author for information regarding their abstract, or refer to the Neuroscience Meeting Planner, available in mid-August.

 During submission, abstract submitters will have the opportunity to express their interest in presenting a dynamic poster.
 Dynamic posters are poster presentations given on an electronic screen, allowing the presenter to incorporate multimedia elements into their poster.
 To offset the costs of this presentation format, accepted dynamic poster presenters will be charged a $170 presentation fee, similar to the costs of printing a paper poster.
 This fee will be assessed for accepted presenters in mid-July.